tesorrells/RF-Drone-Detection/README.md

 # 1. Hardware Setup
 ## 1.1 Nvidia Jetson Tegra TK1 Hardware Setup
 If any of the detection methodologies are to be deployed in the future, they will need to be hosted on a Linux computer.
-GTRI provided us with several Jetson
+GTRI provided us with several [Nvidia Jetson TK1](https://www.nvidia.com/object/jetson-tk1-embedded-dev-kit.html) development boards for prototyping.
+This section describes how to configure the Jetson for use with the HackRF One SDR.

 ### Important Notes: Read Before Proceeding
 NEVER run `sudo apt-get dist-upgrade`.
 This will overwrite important Jetson Tegra TK1 files and render the system inoperable.
 Follow NVIDIA's directions for upgrading the system.

-Try to use tmux or screen when running important commands over ssh, in case the connection is lost.
+Use `tmux` or `screen` when running important commands over ssh, in case the connection is lost.

-SSH: By default, you can only connect to the TK1 using ssh password authentication from the local network.
+Secure Shell: By default, you can only connect to the TK1 using ssh password authentication from the local network.
 In order to connect remotely, you will have to use public key authentication.

+*Note:* Make sure to have a USB-RS232 serial adapter available with Null Modem adapter.
+This provides a more reliable method of communication with the device than SSH / HDMI when something goes awry. *Also note that the serial console is unsecured by default.*

 ### Initial Hardware Setup
-*Note:* Make sure to have a USB-RS232 serial adapter available with Null Modem adapter.
-This provides a more reliable method of communication with the device than SSH / HDMI when something goes awry. **Note that the serial console is unsecured by default.**

-Use a program such as *screen* or *minicom* to connect over serial.
+Use a program such as *screen* or *minicom* to connect over serial using a USB-RS232 serial adapter with Null Modem Adapter.
 ```sh
 # Example using screen
 sudo screen /dev/ttyUSB0 115200